 Drop-off Locations, Hours and Fees

 Program is free to residents of the City of Tucson.
-Residents from Marana, Oro Valley, Sahuarita and unincorporated Pima County will be charged a $10 fee.
+Residents from Marana, Oro Valley, Sahuarita, and unincorporated Pima County will be charged a $10 fee.
+To establish residency, you must show drivers license or curent utility bill.

 Los Reales Landfill